What is a Semiconductor?

 Recent Developments (2024–2026)

-PM Modi performed the bhumi pujan for India's first semiconductor fabrication plant at Dholera, Gujarat on 13 March 2024.
-The plant, a joint venture between Tata Electronics and Taiwan's Powerchip Semiconductor Manufacturing Corporation (PSMC), will manufacture 28-nanometre chips for consumer electronics, automotive, telecom, and defence applications.
-Total investment: ₹91,000 crore.
-The plant is being set up in a designated SEZ; construction began in 2024.
+Cabinet approved India's first semiconductor fabrication plant on 29 February 2024; PM Modi performed the bhumi pujan at Dholera, Gujarat on 13 March 2024.
+The plant — a joint venture between Tata Electronics and Taiwan's Powerchip Semiconductor Manufacturing Corporation (PSMC) — will manufacture 28nm chips for consumer electronics, automotive, telecom, and defence.
+Total investment: ₹91,000 crore (~$10.9 billion); India's largest greenfield semiconductor investment.

 Semiconductor Chip Design Ecosystem — 25,000 Engineers 2024